wadewilsonex/bitriel-wallet/lib/presentation/PRESENTATION.md

 In the BLoC pattern, the Presentation Layer contains the BLoC, which is responsible for handling the UI

 => filename_bloc.dart, The Bloc stand for Business Logic Component

+=> The presentation layer is responsible for handling user interfaces, user interactions, and UI validations